cpuripper/cpuminer-gr-raptoeum-jan-2022-HiveOS_linux_windows/README.md

     Xeon 2600 to 2699
     Will work with all genertaions.

+    AMD Chips tested:

     AMD Ryzen™ 3
     AMD Ryzen™ 5
-    Ryzen™ Threadripper™
+    AMD Ryzen™ Threadripper™

-    Will also work with "ALL" generations of AMD chips from (2000-2022)
+    Will also work with "ALL" generations of AMD chips (2000-2022)

     Will also work will all AMD server chips.